-With Qualcomm out and Intel delayed Apple also had an internal team working on developing 5G modems - but it seems that those won't be ready until 2025, but Apple's acquisition of Intel's modem business is likely to bring that date closer.
+With Qualcomm out and Intel delayed, Apple also has an internal team working on developing 5G modems.
+A report by The Information has predicted that these won't be ready until 2025, but Apple's acquisition of Intel's modem business is likely to bring that date closer.

 Apple vs Qualcomm

 The Apple vs Qualcomm case was the main hurdle to Apple's plans for 5G handsets.